Skip to content

 In the United States, the lead federal agency for arson and explosives investigation is the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
 The ATF operates the National Center for Explosives Training and Research (NCETR) at Redstone Arsenal, Alabama, and a network of National Laboratory Center (NLC) fire debris and explosives chemists embedded in ATF field divisions.
 The FBI Laboratory Division at Quantico, Virginia, operates a dedicated Explosives Unit and a Fire Research Unit, handling cases involving federal jurisdiction (interstate arson, terrorism, mail bombs).
 The ATF's National Repository of Crime Gun Intelligence and the FBI's Terrorist Explosive Device Analytical Center (TEDAC) share device signature intelligence with the international Five Eyes network.

-In the United Kingdom, the principal institutional capacity for explosives forensic science sits at the Defence Science and Technology Laboratory (DSTL) at Fort Halstead in Kent, which handles major incident post-blast analysis and counter-terrorism forensic support.
+In the United Kingdom, the principal institutional capacity for explosives forensic science sits at the Defence Science and Technology Laboratory (DSTL), whose Forensic Explosives Laboratory relocated from Fort Halstead in Kent to Porton Down, Wiltshire in March 2020, with DSTL fully vacating Fort Halstead by October 2022.
+The FEL at Porton Down handles major incident post-blast analysis and counter-terrorism forensic support.
 Commercial forensic providers (Hawkins, Burgoynes, Forensic Access) handle the majority of civil fire investigation work and some criminal arson casework.
 The National Counter Terrorism Policing network coordinates post-blast scene management, and the Metropolitan Police's Counter Terrorism Command (SO15) maintains an operational forensic support capacity.
 The Home Office's Centre for Applied Science and Technology (CAST) provides scientific support for fire investigation to police forces.

 In the European Union, the ENFSI Explosives Working Group (EWG) coordinates best-practice guidance, proficiency testing, and method validation across member laboratory services.
 National leads include the Bundeskriminalamt (BKA) in Germany, the Institut National de Police Scientifique (INPS) in France, and the Netherlands Forensic Institute (NFI).
 The ENFSI EWG publishes best-practice manuals for post-blast analysis that member states adopt as operational SOPs, creating a degree of method harmonisation that simplifies the cross-border legal cooperation needed in multi-state terrorism cases under the European Arrest Warrant framework.

-The public image of fire and explosives investigation is shaped by large-scale incidents: the 1993 Bombay bombings (13 coordinated blasts, RDX and ammonium nitrate, NIA/CBI forensic response), the 2005 London bombings (four devices, TATP and HMTD, DSTL/Metropolitan Police response), the 2013 Boston Marathon bombings (pressure cooker devices, FBI/ATF NCETR response).
-These cases are forensically complex and operationally demanding, and they define the discipline's outer boundary.
-But they are not the typical caseload.
+High-profile incidents define the discipline's outer boundary: the 1993 Bombay bombings (12 coordinated blasts, RDX and ammonium nitrate, NIA/CBI forensic response), the 2005 London bombings (four devices, organic peroxide main charge with HMTD initiators, DSTL/Metropolitan Police response), the 2013 Boston Marathon bombings (pressure cooker devices, FBI/ATF NCETR response).
+These cases are forensically complex and operationally demanding, but they represent a small fraction of the routine caseload.

 The day-to-day caseload at a fire debris chemistry unit in a state FSL in India or a regional ATF laboratory in the US consists overwhelmingly of residential and commercial fire debris samples: painted metal cans containing fire-affected flooring, carpet, or soil; nylon bags with wood debris or wall insulation; and swabs from suspected pour-points.
 The examiner's task is to determine whether any ignitable liquid residue (ILR) is present, identify it by class (petroleum distillate, gasoline, light petroleum distillate), and prepare a report for the investigating officer and prosecuting counsel.
 A busy state FSL chemistry division in India might process 200 to 400 fire debris exhibits per year.
 The ATF's NLC processes thousands.